 The China Study utilized more than 8'000 statistically significant correlations.
 The statistical significance is also of importance.
 If an investigation proves with the probability of 95 % that chance didn’t play a role, the result is significant, and at 99 % it is highly statistically significant.
 Known mechanisms of action: the results of other studies are capable of strengthening the reliability of a result or decreasing it.
 Meta-analyses of a variety of studies may potentially improve certainty.

 The author describes how Americans react with panic to any report about carcinogens.
-He gives the example of how it used to be common practice to routinely spray Alar, a chemical that was used as a growth regulator.
+He gives the example of how it used to be common practice to routinely spray Alar, a chemical that was used as a "growing regulator".
 Campbell then lists out other carcinogenic substances such as DDT, nitrites, and artificial sweeteners.

 He next explains how such scientific publications come into being.